Yoddha (1992 film): Music

 The film's original songs and background score were composed by A. R. Rahman; the lyrics for the songs were by Bichu Thirumala.
 Yoddha was the second film of Rahman after Roja (1992).
 He was working on Roja when he signed Yoddha.
-Rahman has then already attained fame across South India for composing successful jingles for advertisement films, who was then known by the name Dileep.
-Sangeeth decided to experiment with Rahman as the composer, he was impressed with Rahman's musical arrangement for a candy commercial he directed, he also liked his composition of "Chinna Chinna Asai" for Roja, which Rahman showed him while he was in his studio.
+Rahman had already attained fame across South India for composing successful jingles for advertisement films and was then known by the name Dileep.
+Sangeeth decided to experiment with Rahman as the composer and was impressed with Rahman's musical arrangement for a candy commercial he directed.
+He also liked Rahman's composition of "Chinna Chinna Asai" for Roja, which Rahman showed him while he was in his studio.

 The song "Padakaali" is featured in the backdrop of a singing competition between Ashokan and Appukuttan in a temple, with both of them dissing each other with words.
 The song's situation in the story was briefed to lyricist Thirumala by Sivan while they were in Rahman's Panchathan Record Inn studio in Chennai.
 After hearing it, Hindu goddess Kali's image was the first thing that came into his mind.
 He thought that a hymn describing Kali's furious persona would suit the situation.
-He referred to the book Mahakshetrangalude Munnil by Nalankal Krishna Pillai for reference, from which he got words such as padakali, porkali, chandi, maargini among others, to use in the lyrics, padakali and chandi are synonyms for goddess Kali.
-Since it was a comical song, it was not expected to have deep words, though Thirumala was particular that the words should not be meaningless, and most of the words he added were relating to religious worshiping.
+He referred to the book Mahakshetrangalude Munnil by Nalankal Krishna Pillai for reference, from which he got words such as padakali, porkali, chandi, maargini among others, to use in the lyrics.
+Padakali and chandi are synonyms for goddess Kali.
+Since it was a comical song, it was not expected to have deep words, though Thirumala was particular that the words should not be meaningless, and most of the words he added were related to religious worship.
 It is one of the all-time popular songs in Malayalam film music.

-Apart from the original Malayalam version, the soundtrack was also released in Tamil (as Asokan), Hindi (as Dharam Yoddha) and Telugu (as Yoddha).
-The respective soundtracks featured versions of all songs except "Mamboove", which was not featured in the film.
+Apart from the original Malayalam version, the soundtrack was also released in Tamil (as Asokan), Hindi (as Dharam Yoddha), and Telugu (as Yoddha).
+The respective soundtracks featured versions of all songs except "Mamboove" which was not featured in the film.
 "Mamboove" was later reused for the Tamil movie Pavithra as "Sevvanam".
-The lyrics were written by Vairamuthu, P. K. Mishra and Veturi respectively for the Tamil, Hindi and Telugu versions.
+The lyrics were written by Vairamuthu, P. K. Mishra, and Veturi respectively for the Tamil, Hindi, and Telugu versions.
 The Hindi version was added with five songs composed by Pappu Khan, none of which was featured in the film.
 The original soundtrack was released by Tharangini in 1992.
-The Tamil dubbed version, Asokan by Pyramid in 1994, the Hindi version by BMG Crescendo in 1996 and the Telugu version in 1995.
+The Tamil dubbed version, Asokan by Pyramid was released in 1994, the Hindi version by BMG Crescendo in 1996, and the Telugu version in 1995.
 The Hindi version was re-released in 1997 with five new songs added.

 Track listing

 Release

-Yoddha was released in India on 3 September 1992.
-It was later dubbed and released in other regional Indian languages—Dharam Yodha (1993) in Hindi, Ashokan (1993) in Tamil, and Yoddha (1995) in Telugu.
+Yoddha was released in India on 3 September 1992.It started with huge initial and was hit at box office despite mixed reviews.It was later dubbed and released in other regional Indian languages—Dharam Yodha (1997) in Hindi, Ashokan (1993) in Tamil, and Yoddha (1993) in Telugu.
+Tamil, Telugu dubbing rights of yodha was sold for 29 lacs and dubbed versions became huge success.